jb753/turbigen/src/turbigen2/ARCHITECTURE.md

 ### YAML implementation

+`ember.yaml_util` is used throughout, not `turbigen.yaml_utils`.
+The two are interchangeable --- same `read_yaml`/`write_yaml`, same numpy and `Path` representers, same patched resolver so that `1e5` reads as a float rather than a string --- and they were checked to read and write byte-identical results on a real config before the switch.

-Use `ember.yaml_util`, not `turbigen.yaml_utils`.
-It exposes the same `read_yaml`/`write_yaml`, but is backed by libyaml's `CSafeLoader`/ `CSafeDumper` where the turbigen one still uses the pure-Python loaders.
-On a multi-megabyte scalar that is the difference between 7.7 s and 0.15 s to dump.
-It also carries the numpy and `Path` representers already, so switching drops a dependency on the old package rather than adding one.
+The difference is that ember's is backed by libyaml's `CSafeLoader`/`CSafeDumper` where the turbigen one still uses the pure-Python loaders, and that using it drops a dependency on the old package rather than adding one. `turbigen.util` is now the only part of it turbigen2 still needs.

+Speed was the original argument --- 7.7 s against 0.15 s to dump a multi-megabyte scalar --- but that measurement is what settled where the restart field goes, rather than which loader to use: see below.

 ## Result, and nominal against actual